nicholas-wilcox/date-format-selector/README.md

 ### Omitted Options

+The locale options that are configurable via Unicode extension keys as described above can also be given as object properties, similar to the date-time formatting options.
+However, those properties are omitted from this utility application for simplicity.

-Aside from the three format options exposed via the language tags in the locales input, there are some other options that are not included in this project:
+Three other format options are not included in this project:

 - `localeMatcher`: Used for resolving and supplementing the locale arguments.
 - `formatMatcher`: Used for deciding how different subsets of format options are formatted.
 - `hour12`: An override for `hourCycle`.

-jtcqlna